A Room-Temperature Extreme High Vacuum System for Trapped-Ion Quantum Information Processing: Introduction

 For instance, the rf settings optimized for trapping might differ from those needed during quantum operations, forcing the system away from its steady operational state, potentially inducing drifts that require recalibration, and reducing the duty cycle.

 A leading strategy to go beyond UHV, i.e., in the $10^{-12} \mathrm{mbar}$ regime or lower, is to house the vacuum chamber within a cryogenic environment \cite{Pagano2018ZigZag}.
-These systems typically operate around 4 K and therefore offer a reduction of pressure by a factor of around 75.
+These systems typically operate around 4 K which leads to a reduction in collision frequency and energy.
 However, cryostat systems have major limitations and design challenges, such as decreased optical access, mechanical vibrations from the cooling systems, and cryogenic heat load from the internals of the vacuum system.
 Here, we report on a room-temperature vacuum system at the boundary of extreme high vacuum (XHV), with the measured pressure of $1.5\times 10^{-12}\; \mathrm{mbar}$, limited by a hot-cathode gauge, and the local pressure at the ions to be $(3.9 \pm 0.3)\times 10^{-12} \;\mathrm{mbar}$ estimated from collisional reordering of an ion chain.
 Our system (Fig. \ref{fig:pumping_internals}) enables four high-optical access windows for individual qubit manipulation, with long interval between collisions at $(1.9 \pm 0.1) \,\mathrm{hrs/ion}$ which is suited for quantum information processing with long-ion chains.